gocd-contrib/docker-elastic-agents-plugin/README.md

 # GoCD Elastic agent plugin for Docker

 ## Building the code base

 To build the jar, run `./gradlew clean test assemble`

+## Configuring

+### Mac OsX

+Assuming you're using docker for mac (https://docs.docker.com/docker-for-mac/) —

+* Setup the server url to https://host:8154/go.
+Where host is the ipaddress of your default interface (`ipconfig getifaddr en0` or `ipconfig getifaddr en1`)
+* Setup the Docker URI to `unix:///var/run/docker.sock`

 ## License